rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 ![e2e-post-build](../images/exercise3/e2e-post-build.png)

-9. We want to connect the e2e job we just created to our dev pipleline by editing the post build actions on `dev-todolist-fe-deploy` job.
-Open the `dev-todolist-fe-deploy` job and hit `configure`.
+9. We want to connect the e2e job we just created to our dev pipleline by editing the post build actions on `dev-todolist-deploy` job.
+Open the `dev-todolist-deploy` job and hit `configure`.
 In the `Post-build actions` section of this job add a `Trigger parameterised build` on other jobs.
-Set the `Projects to build` to be `dev-todolist-fe-e2e`.
+Set the `Projects to build` to be `dev-todolist-e2e`.
 Add a Parameter and set the it to the `Current build parameters`.
 Save the settings.

 ![e2e-trigger](../images/exercise3/e2e-trigger.png)